 Here’s how I see that occurring.

 - It’s humanizing to see that we all work in similar locations.
-Each home office is different, and it’s fun to observe the decor encompassing these video conversations.
+Each home office is different, and observing the decor encompassing these video conversations is fun.
 From bedrooms, kitchens, and garages, I’ve seen it all.
 It’s great.

 - It allows for some portion of our personal lives to intrude into our work lives.
 Que my daughter in a dragon costume, my wife walking in to bring me some coffee, not to mention: pets, weird noises, and after the video started, you notice the crumpled pillows and disheveled couch cushions in the background.

-- Finally, it gives equal ground to relate, as we are all struggling in some way.
+- Finally, it gives equal ground to relate, as we are all struggling.
 One of the best things about suffering is it enables you to understand someone else and meet them where they are.
 It provides a starting point based on common ground, empathy, and care.

 This type of personal interaction reminds me of one of my favorite points from The Cluetrain Manifesto.